 - walled and have a closed door

-- a quiet space as background noise may disrupt your progress and affect your proctor's ability to supervise your exam
+- a quiet space.
+Background noise may disrupt you and affect your proctor's ability to supervise your exam

-- free from disruptions.
-You cannot be interrupted during your appointment, from when you enter the queue during check-in, to the time you finish and close your exam survey.
-Make sure to inform those around you that they cannot enter your room
+- free from disruptions and closed to others.
+You can’t be interrupted during your appointment, including when you enter the queue to the time you finish and close your exam survey, and no one else must be able to view your computer.
+Make sure to tell those around you that they can’t enter your room.

 - well lit.
-Ensure there's enough light in your room for the duration of the exam, that is, three hours and fifteen minutes.
-Please avoid sitting in front of a window or a strong light, as you may not be visible to your proctor
+Make sure there's enough light for the duration of the exam (at least three hours and fifteen minutes).
+Avoid sitting in front of a window or a strong light, as you may not be visible to your proctor

 - clear within arm's reach, aside from your ID, calculator, a clear glass of water and your study guide and notes

-Make sure your room will be suitable and comfortable for the duration of your exam, as you can't leave the view of the webcam once you've started the exam.
-You may wish to adjust the lighting or curtains before you start the exam.
+Make sure your room will be comfortable for the whole exam, as you can't leave the view of the webcam to adjust the lighting, heating or cooling once you've started the exam.

 We also suggest you unplug any extra monitors or other devices, such as printers, to simplify your exam check-in process.